DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 Now that you have gotten the hang of things, let us work as usual.

 Create a new file within your project directory.
 This will be an R script.
-You can name anything you like, for example, `exploratory_data_analysis.R`.
+You can name it anything you like, for example, `exploratory_data_analysis.R`.
 Copy the code below and paste it in the R script that you just created.
 Save the file.

 ```r
 ###########################